jeff-hykin/silver_spectacle/README.md

 ss.configure(
     port=9900,
+    # Note: until version 1.0.0 is released
+    # interactions inside JavaScript and CSS
+    # (e.g. variable and class names) will be unstable.
+    # So if you customize the CSS/JS, then inside your requirements.txt file
+    # make sure to pin the exact version number of silver_spectacle to keep your code reliable
     custom_css="",
+    custom_js="",
-    # Note: currently custom CSS and JS only get applied when the server starts.
+    # Note2: currently custom CSS and JS only get applied when the server starts.
-    # Meaning if the server is still running from an old process
+    # Meaning, if the server is still running from an old process
     # (a zombie server beacuse the python program crashed suddenly),
     # then it will look like your custom CSS and javascript are not being applied
-    custom_js="",

     server_start_timeout=10, # this is not very important )
 ```